markmead/alpinejs-form-captcha/README.md

 ### Styling

-In the `x-form-validator-img` is where you can pass the URL for the image you want displayed.
+In the `x-form-captcha-img` is where you can pass the URL for the image you want displayed.

 The HTML that is generated hsa the following classes: